-The former head of the Central Administration for Disasters and Crises, Kawthar Hafni, attributes the leak to “negligence in following up on and maintaining the crude oil transport pipelines from water fields to reservoirs on the beach.
-This is in addition to negligence in maintaining these water fields and reservoirs on the beach.”
+The former Head of the Central Administration for Disasters and Crisis, Kawthar Hafni, attributes the leaks to “negligence in following up on and maintaining pipelines networks transporting the crude from oil platforms to the reservoirs on the beach.
+This is in addition to negligence in keeping the oil platforms and reservoirs in good working order ”

-Hafni’s records and history in the Ministry of Environment until 2019 show that she accuses the General Petroleum Company of “negligence in dealing with oil leaks.”
-She notes that she has issued official complaints documenting the violations which reached both the Prime Minister and President of the Republic.
+Hafni’s records and history in the Ministry of Environment until 2019 show that she accuses “the General Petroleum Company of negligence in dealing with oil leaks.”
+She notes that she issued official complaints documenting the violations which reached the Prime Minister and the President of the Republic.